mail-ecnu/PICO/README.md

 ### Citing our work
-If you use this repo in your work, please consider citing the corresponding paper:
+If you use this repo in your work, please consider citing the corresponding paper (the first two authors contribute equally):

 ```bibtex
 @InProceedings{lichen2022mapf,